-Elmwood’s Riverview Hotel (Part 3): A 'near holocaust'
+Elmwood’s Riverview Hotel series:

 Though the fire that broke out at the Riverview Hotel at around 3:30 a.m. on February 5, 1918 was within sight of the Elmwood fire hall, it might as well have been on the other side of the city.

+The fire, believed to have started in the kitchen of the hotel, set off the fire bells immediately.
 Fueled by 30 mph winds the blaze quickly made its way down the block and across the street.
 Aside from the Bank of Commerce and LaSalle Hotel, most of the other buildings on that stretch of Nairn were made of wood and clapboard, some with just a thin brick veneer.
 They "went up like tinder" according to a newspaper report.

 At one point the fire brigade had six to eight separate fires burning on Nairn that cold February night.